JSBSim-Team/jsbsim-reference-manual/docs/_mypages/0001_preface.md

 ## What this document is not

 This document is not an exhaustive reference on the derivation of the equations of motion and flight dynamics.
-For a text on that, see (Stevens & Lewis, 2003), and (Zipfel, 2007).
-This document is meant to be the authoritative document about JSBSim.
+For a text on that, see **(Stevens:Lewis:Johnson:2015)**, and **(Zipfel:2003)**.
+Yet, this document is meant to be the authoritative document about JSBSim.